 Damage claim records of insurance companies are therefore a profitable data source.
-Not surprisingly, they have been the base for several studies related to SWFs (e.g., Cheng et al., 2012; Spekkers et al., 2013; Zhou et al., 2013; Moncoulon et al., 2014; Spekkers et al., 2015; Bernet et al., 2016; Grahn and Nyberg, 2017).
-Unfortunately, insurance claim data are generally difficult to collect, since most insurance companies do not publish or provide loss data due to confidentiality issues (Boardman,

-- 5 2010; Grahn and Nyberg, 2017).
+Not surprisingly, they have been the base for several studies related to SWFs (e.g., Cheng et al., 2012; Spekkers et al., 2013, 2015; Zhou et al., 2013; Moncoulon et al., 2014; Bernet et al., 2016; Grahn and Nyberg, 2017).
+Unfortunately, insurance claim data are generally difficult to collect, since most insurance companies do not publish or provide loss data due to confidentiality issues (Boardman, 2010; Grahn and Nyberg, 2017).
 Furthermore, analyses based on such data are often impaired by the data's spatial or temporal aggregations.
-For instance, the limited usefulness of monthly aggregated data was demonstrated by Cheng et al. (2012).
-On the other hand, Spekkers et al. (2014) pointed out some limitations of insurance data aggregated to administrative units, which do not have homogeneous topographical properties.
-As insurance companies usually do not assess and record detailed information for each damage claim, it is difficult to verify and differentiate the cause of each damage without at least knowing the explicit - 10 location of the damaged object.
-This is particularly important, as the corresponding data often cover different processes without explicit classification: For instance, Grahn and Nyberg (2017) had to exclude all damage records with dates that coincided with dates of known fluvial flood events to obtain a subset of SWF-related claims.
-Spekkers et al. (2013) chose a more elaborate method by applying a statistical filter based on the assumption that rainfall-related damage is clustered around wet days, while other causes of damage are occurring on any day throughout the year.
-Finally, even though many or even all buildings are - 15 insured against floods in several countries (e.g. in Sweden (Grahn and Nyberg, 2017) or in the Netherlands (Spekkers et al., 2014)), usually only a subset of all objects are covered by the obtained data records.
-This is owed to the fact that the objects are usually insured by many different companies, each having a different (unknown) market share.
-In addition, these shares are generally not constant over time either, but may fluctuate heavily over time and space, as exemplified by Spekkers et al. (2014).
-These spatial and temporal changes need to be taken into account, which is often not trivial. - 20 Luckily, most of these limitations are not applicable for damage claim records of the Swiss public insurance companies for buildings (PICB).
-In Switzerland, PICB are present in 19 out of the 26 cantons, whereas each company insures (almost) all buildings within the respective canton due to their monopoly position and because the insurance is generally mandatory for all house owners (e.g. Schwarze et al., 2011).
-Beside other natural hazards, the insurance covers damages caused by floods, which includes both fluvial floods as well as SWFs.
-Data records of PICB are, therefore, exceptionally interesting for analyzing - 25 floods in general, and SWFs in particular.
-Most PICB have shown a general interest about research on this topic and, thus, were willing to provide flood claim records including the address of each damaged object.
+For instance, the limited usefulness of monthly aggregated data was demonstrated by Cheng et al. (2012), while Spekkers et al. (2014) pointed out some limitations of insurance data aggregated to administrative units, which do not have homogeneous topographical properties.
+As insurance companies usually do not assess and record detailed information for each damage claim, it is difficult to verify and differentiate the cause of each damage without at least knowing the explicit location of the damaged object.
+This is particularly important, as the corresponding data often cover different processes without explicit classification: for instance, Grahn and Nyberg (2017) had to exclude all damage records with dates that coincided with dates of known fluvial flood events to obtain a subset of SWF-related claims.
+Spekkers et al. (2013) chose a more elaborate method of applying a statistical filter based on the assumption that rainfall-related damage is clustered around wet days, while other causes of damage occur on any day throughout the year.
+Finally, even though many or even all buildings are insured against floods in several countries (e.g., in Sweden, as in Grahn and Nyberg, 2017; or in the Netherlands, as in Spekkers et al., 2014), usually only a subset of all objects is covered by the obtained data records.
+This is due to the fact that the objects are usually insured by many different companies, each having a different (unknown) market share.
+In addition, these shares are generally not constant over time either but may fluctuate heavily over time and space, as exemplified by Spekkers et al. (2014).
+These spatial and temporal changes need to be taken into account, which is often not trivial.

+Luckily, most of these limitations are not applicable for damage claim records of the Swiss public insurance companies for buildings (PICBs).
+In Switzerland, PICBs are present in 19 out of the 26 cantons, whereas each company insures (almost) all buildings within the respective canton due to their monopoly position and because the insurance is generally mandatory for all house owners (e.g., Schwarze et al., 2011).
+Beside other natural hazards, the insurance covers damages caused by floods, which includes both fluvial floods and SWFs.
+Data records of PICBs are, therefore, exceptionally interesting for analyzing floods in general and SWFs in particular.
+Most PICBs have shown a general interest about research on this topic and, thus, were willing to provide flood claim records including the address of each damaged object.